cheat-engine/cheat-engine/trunk/Cheat Engine/release/readme.txt

 Addresslist entries can have the notation +xxx and -xxx, which will calculate the address based on the parent address (If the parent address changes, these change automatically
-The structure dissect has been rewritten from scratch, and the functions have been exposed to lua as well Added a new step to the tutorial (step9) showing how to deal with shared code Made the tutorial translatable as well
+The structure dissect has been rewritten from scratch, and the functions have been exposed to lua as well Added a new step to the tutorial (step9) showing how to deal with shared code Made the tutorial translatable as well (You can even translate it to unbroken English) Added a loop option to the pointerscanner rescan

 How to use: